Included with this fact sheet is a “Snapshot of the role” to provide some context for the most useful attributes . The role of each councillor is to:

 Developing a vision for the community and deciding what needs to be done to achieve that vision is an important role for council members.
 Convincing the community to endorse and follow that vision (and associated plans) requires leadership.

 To be effective, council members need to understand the views of the people they represent.
-Communication is a multi-faceted process that needs to flow both ways to be effective.
-Councillors provide information to the community about the policies and decisions of council, and the community relays its desires, concerns and opinions to the council through the councillors.
+Communication needs to flow both ways to be effective.
+Councillors provide information to the community about the policies and decisions of council, and the community relays its desires, concerns, and opinions to the council through the councillors.
+To represent both electors and the council effectively, a councillor needs to be a good communicator and keep in touch with the local community.

-The policy making role of a councillor includes:
+The policy-making role of a councillor includes:

 To initiate new policies and activities successfully, a councillor will often need to gather information and obtain advice.
 This may be achieved through the council staff, following an approach to the CEO.